-The effective life is determined by the tax commissioner under Taxation Ruling 2016/1.
+The effective life is determined by the tax commissioner under the latest Taxation Ruling.
 It is used to calculate the assets decline in value.

 Eligible plant and equipment items with a cost of $300 or less qualify for an immediate full deduction and have been applied accordingly in the calculations.

 Includes assets that are purchased in the current financial year worth less than $1,000 (low-cost assets) and also those assets that have been acquired prior to this current financial year and currently worth less than $1,000 (low-value assets) are eligible for the low-value pool; these are depreciated as follows:

 For any other items that do not fall within the above criteria as either low-value pooled items or immediately written-off, they will be depreciated as per the effective-life schedule.